amanjoshii/Tic_Tac_Toe/README.md

 > Game Looks Like :
 ![image](https://user-images.githubusercontent.com/67380456/231884953-00a6d717-2f6e-4536-b74a-9a128a8b7e89.png)

-> Game have 2 Players - Starts with X and with each game it will change first change to O then X then again to O sequence accordingly.
+> Game have 2 Players - Starts with X and with each game, first O then X will get first chance accordingly.
 Also, the box of scoreboard will show a border to show you the chance of players.

 > Also, it shows scoreboard and updates once any player wins.
 ![image](https://user-images.githubusercontent.com/67380456/231885932-a5d04e23-a4e6-43f9-8187-ae170776d1c0.png)